 The classification of receivables at initial recognition depends on the receivable's contractual cash flow characteristics and the Group's business model for managing them.
 Except for trade receivables that do not contain a significant financing component, the Group initially measures a receivable at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do not contain a significant financing price determined under the revenue accounting policy.
+Trade receivables that do not contain a significant financing component, are measured at the transaction price determined under the revenue accounting policy.